dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 	5.6 In either case the write back uses the etag that was read, so the updates to this row are serialized.
 In case the write has failed due to etag mismatch, S retries (read again, and try to write, unless P was already marked dead).

-	5.7 At a high level this sequence of “read, local modify, write back” is a transaction.
+	5.7 At a high level this sequence of "read, local modify, write back" is a transaction.
 However, we are not using storage transactions to do that.
 “Transaction” code executes locally on a server and we use optimistic concurrency control with etags to ensure isolation and atomicity.

 6. Every silo periodically reads the entire membership table for its deployment.
 That way silos learn about new silos joining and about other silos being declared dead.